Charyapada

-The Charyapada (IAST: Caryapāda, Assamese/Bengali: চর্যাপদ) is a collection of mystical poems, songs of realization in the Vajrayana tradition of Buddhism from the tantric tradition in Assam, Bengal, Bihar and Odisha.
+The Charyapada is a collection of mystical poems, songs of realization in the Vajrayāna tradition of Buddhism from the tāntric tradition in Assam, Bengal, Bihar and Odisha.

-It was written between the 8th and 12th centuries in an Abahatta that was the ancestor of the Assamese, Bengali, Bhojpuri, Odia, Magahi, Maithili, and many other Eastern Indo-Aryan languages, and it is said to be the oldest collection of verses written in those languages.
-Charyāpada written in the script resembles the most closest form of Bengali–Assamese languages used today.
-A palm-leaf manuscript of the Charyāpada was rediscovered in the early 20th century by Haraprasad Shastri at the Nepal Royal Court Library.
-The Charyapada was also preserved in the Tibetan Buddhist canon.
+It was compiled between the 8th and 12th centuries in late Apabhraṃśa or various Abahaṭṭha dialects, representing the formative stage of the Eastern Indo-Aryan languages.
+It was written during a period when the northeastern Prākrit languages had not yet differentiated into later forms, or they were just getting differentiated.
+Scholars of many eastern Indo-Aryan languages, such as Assamese, Bengali, Maithili, and Odia find features of these languages in the language of this work.
+A palm-leaf manuscript of the Charyāpada was rediscovered in the early 20th century by Haraprasād Shāstrī at the Nepal Royal Court Library.
+The Charyāpada was also preserved in the Tibetan Buddhist canon.